-Our new global digital project Beauty for a Better World launches an open call for creatives to share their representation of what pure beauty means to them.
+Our global digital project Beauty for a Better World launches an open call for creatives to share their representation of what pure beauty means to them.

-As a much-needed respite and antidote to the fear, anxiety and dark reality that has engulfed 2020 and 2021, our collaborative art project is an open call for artists, designers, musicians, actors, students, children and beyond to demonstrate what true beauty means to them.
+As a much-needed respite and antidote to the fear, anxiety and dark reality that has engulfed the last couple of years, our collaborative art project is an open call for artists, designers, musicians, actors, students, children and beyond to demonstrate what true beauty means to them.

 Now more than ever, we believe that during such challenging moments as these, the transformative power of art should be amplified, to bring inspiration and new hope for the future.
 That this is needed is shown in a recent report by the World Health Organisation, that shows that over half of the world’s population is now suffering from mental health issues such as depression, anxiety, stress and/or loneliness.
 This is why we support the Sustainable Development Goals (SGD’s) of the United Nations, in particular goal nr 3: ‘Good Health and Well-being’.